rafaroman18/SatellitesIS/README.md

 We pretend to find the representant station combination which minimize the global euclid distance of this problem.

-The data structure we will use is a boolean array of 1x500 with 40 1's and 500 0's where each 1 describe el representant by the index of the array.
+The data structure we will use is a boolean array of 1x500 with 40 1's and 500 0's where each 1 describe the representant by the index of the array.

 Example:
 `array = [1 1 0 1....]
 This means the station 1, 2 and 4 are representants in this case`

 And to make the evaluation functions faster, we will create at the beginning of the program a 500x500 matrix where we will set the euclid distances between each station so we can save time.
+Also, to make more efficient this matrix, we will only calculate the distances between each pair of points, so it won't be 500x500 distances, there will be **sum(1:(500-1))** distances in each matrix.

 We will do this by **Taboo algorithm** and **Genetic Algorithms**.